estefaniagPerez/go-json2bin/Readme.md

 > _first version: estegp - 31/08/2023_ </br>

 ## Introduction
 Welcome to Json2Binary!
-This project, developed in [Go][go_ref] (or Golang), is dedicated to transforming a demo JSON configuration file into binary files seamlessly.
+This project, developed in [Go/Golang][go_ref], is dedicated to transforming a demo JSON configuration file into binary files seamlessly.
 The primary motivation behind this utility is to demostrate the process of binary file generation from human-readable JSON files, eliminating the complexities associated with manual conversions and potential errors.

 <!--